d-farnham/djfarnham/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-course = "Ph.D.
-Candidate in Earth and Environmental Engineering" institution = "Columbia University"
+course = "Ph.D. in Earth and Environmental Engineering" institution = "Columbia University" year = 2018
-#year = Present

 [[education.courses]]
 course = "M.S. in Earth and Environmental Engineering"